Mirror Therapy: Retrain the Brain to Alter Pain and Improve Movement and Function

 FL State Occupational Therapy Board: Rehab Education, LLC is recognized as an approved provider for general Live CE courses.

-Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 7 Continuing Competence Units (CCUs) to this activity.
+Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 7 Continuing Competence Units (CCUs) to this activity.
 Approved CCUs are a unit of relative value of an activity based on its evaluation against a rigorous and comprehensive set of standards representing the quality of an activity.
 The CCU determination is a valuation applying many factors including, but not limited to, duration of the activity.
 No conclusion should be drawn that CCUs correlate to course hours.
-(Course must be taken between 09-2-2017 and 09-1-2019) Click Here to view the state physical therapy boards that currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.
+(Course must be taken between 09-2-2019 and 09-1-2021) Please check with your state physical therapy board to determine if they currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.

 District of Columbia